BlockscapeNetwork/signctrl/README.md

 # Pairmint

-Pairmint is a high availability solution for Tendermint-based blockchain validators which uses the blockchain itself as a perfectly synchronous communication line between redundant validators running in parallel for double-signing protection.
+Pairmint is a high availability solution for Tendermint-based blockchain validators.
+It uses the blockchain itself as a perfectly synchronous communication line between redundant validators running in parallel for double-signing protection.

 ## Requirements

 * Go `v1.15+`
-* Validator software compatible with Tendermint `v0.34+`
+* Validator software compatible with Tendermint `v0.34+` in terms of protobuf support

 ## Build & Install